oliversalzburg/blog/content/posts/2025-09-30-how-i-built-a-time-machine-with-graphviz/index.md

 [^4]: While JSON might seem like the native format for the JavaScript reference implementation, JSON is intended for data interchange, not configuration.
 Even if it was intended for configuration, the reduced overhead of YAML makes it much more ideal to fit the data entry design goals.

 [^5]: It is likely not obvious how many days were spent on designing this schema.
 There really is almost nothing here.
 For dozens of use cases not illustrated in this article, and hundreds of potential feature-guiding metadata fields, I considered user experience, long-term maintenance efforts, complexity contributors, measurable value, schema stability, naming conflicts, conflicts with potential future work, etc. All fields beyond the core record map, are basically optional render hints for discrete renderer implementations.
 To participate in rendering paths that depend on the identity graph, a timeline may start by declaring just one additional field: `id`.
+Most considered features were implemented without any new fields.
+They contribute their behavior either just with a new timeline, or with an identity.

 [^6]: To date, the horizon of the universe spans from 1707 to 2120.
 If you're wondering why I can target almost 100 years into the future, you're already asking the right questions.
 Good luck.